hadrian3689/webmin_1.920/README.md

-# Project Title

-CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution
+# CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution

-## Description

-A python3 script for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution that <br> creates a reverse shell or a pseudo interactive shell using mkfifo for firewall evasion
+A python3 script for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution that creates a reverse shell or a pseudo interactive shell using mkfifo for firewall evasionA python3 script for the CVE-2019-15107 Webmin 1.920 Unauhenticated Remote Command Execution that creates a reverse shell or a pseudo interactive shell using mkfifo for firewall evasion

 ## Getting Started